-St Student's Name Sc School/District Grade ation Program has recommended that my child ssistant to help him/her improve his/her English - I understand that students in the bilingual approximately one hour per week, with Kinde program receive assistance from the tutor for ergarten 1⁄2 per week.
-I understand that all the curriculum and instructional English proficient students. ction in a regular classroom is designed for fluent ded BIA assistance, the student's academic l by district proficiencies, M-STEP and other I understand that refusing of the MISD Bilin child from WIDA 2.0 test if she/he did not see gual/EL Program services does not exempt my ore proficient in W-APT New screening. l Education Program, and I had discussed and home district, as well as, MISD Bilingual You may still participate in MISD's in MISD's in October and • Parent signature Date District EL Teacher/Coordinator Date Principal Date
+St Student's Name School/District Grade □ I understand that the MISD Bilingual Education Program has recommended that my child receive assis from an MISD Bilingual Assistant to help him/her improve his/her English skills.
+I understand that students in the bilingua hour per week, with Kindergarten 1⁄2 per v al program receive assistance from the tutor for approximately one week.
+I understand that all the curriculum and proficient students. instruction in a regular classroom is designed for fluent English I understand that without the recommended BIA assistance, the student's academic performance could be affected as measured by district proficiencies, M-STEP and other standardized tests.
+I understand that refusing of the MISD Bilingual/EL Program services does not exempt my child from WIDA 2.0 test if she/he did not score proficient in W-APT New screening.
+I refused the services of the MISD Bilingual Education Program, and I had discussed and understood the process with my student's home district, as well as, MISD Bilingual Education/EL Program. ou may still participate in MISD's ight", in October and May.
+EL parent informational meetings at "MISD Family's Parent signature Date District EL Teacher/Coordinator Date Principal Date